| SDMS

 details about the kernel version.
 If patches have failed, also

 specify if it is an official kernel or vendor kernel and which patches failed.
+Some potential problems and their suggested solutions are: Problem: Integrity Checking

 (Domain Validation) is not enabled.